MPs have been debating whether to change the law to increase the punishment for those who attack police dogs or horses.

 Calls for the so-called 'Finn's law' come after a Hertfordshire police dog was stabbed and badly injured last month in Stevenage while chasing a suspect alongside his handler PC Dave Wardell.

 Today's debate was led by Northamptonshire MP David Mackintosh.

-ITV News Anglia's Political Correspondent, Emma Hutchinson, reflects on the campaign in the East.Read the full story ›
+ITV News Anglia's Emma Hutchinson looks back on a remarkable week in British politics.Read the full story ›

 The votes are being counted in 22 councils across the Anglia region in the biggest test of political opinion since the General Election.Read the full story ›

 Suffolk Coastal MP Therese Coffey was given a ticking off for using her phone in Parliament today.Read the full story ›

 More Conservative politicians have criticised plans by the government to create an elected mayor of East Anglia with extra devolved powers.Read the full story ›

 The region's MPs are heading home this evening following the first party conference of a Conservative majority government for 19 years.